What is the Gift Tax / Gift Tax Exemption?

 Gift tax is a federal tax that is applied when a person (a donor) gives something of value, such as cash or real estate, to someone else (a donee) without payment or receives payment under market value.
 It is the donor who is responsible for paying the gift tax.
 Stated differently, the recipient does not pay a gift tax.

 As long as the gift is not greater than $15,000 per recipient ($30,000 in the case of a married couple), it does not have to be reported to the IRS by the donor(s).
 If the gift is greater than the allowable amount, the IRS needs to be notified and a gift tax return must be filed.
 However, in most cases, the donor will still not have to pay taxes on the gifts.
-This is because, as of 2019, there is a $11.4 million lifetime exclusion (per donor) on reported gifts, and as long as one does not give more than this lifetime exclusion, no taxes need be paid.
+This is because, as of 2020, there is a $11.58 million lifetime exclusion (per donor) on reported gifts, and as long as one does not give more than this lifetime exclusion, no taxes need be paid.
+To be clear, a married couple has a lifetime exclusion of $23.16 million.

 How Does Gifting Impact Medicaid Eligibility?